Phone Phone: +1 917 639 5728

 You may wish to study and improve your English or enroll onto a wide variety of courses and qualifications open to overseas students.

 Education is important in the UK.
 Children must attend school from the age of 5 to 16 years old.
-From 2015, all young people in England will be required to participate in education and/or training up to the age of 18.
-Then they move to secondary school where at the age of sixteen they sit the GCSE (General Certificate of Secondary Education).
+As of 2015, all young people in England will be required to participate in education and/or training up to the age of 18.
+Thereafter, they will then move to secondary school, where at the age of sixteen, they will sit the General Certificate of Secondary Education (GCSE).
 These important exams test their knowledge in subjects under the national curriculum.
 After taking GCSEs students may leave secondary schooling, may go on to further education colleges (typically for vocational or technical courses) or may continue on an academic track and prepare for admission into university.
 Students continuing on an academic track take a higher level of secondary school exams known as A-Levels (short for Advanced level) after a further two years of study at a secondary school, sixth form college or further education college.

 After high school or college, many students decide to go to University where they will be studying for three or four years in order to obtain their degree.